jsacco1/jsacco1/README.md

 ## 👇 &nbsp;Current project

-I'm currently working on [CRISPR-Bio](https://github.com/jsacco1/crispr-bio), a working module for CRISPR data analysis.
-It will be free and open source.
-Follow the [Github](https://github.com/jsacco1/crispr-bio) feed to keep up with progress.
+I'm currently working on [CRISPRia Design](https://github.com/jsacco1/CRISPRiaDesign), a working module for CRISPR interference/activation (CRISPRi/a) library design by targeting cell-type specific transcription start sites.
+I would like to thank [Horlbeck et. al.](https://pubmed.ncbi.nlm.nih.gov/27661255/) from the Weissman lab for their work in designing v2 of their CRISPRi/a genome-widelibrary.
+Follow the [Github](https://github.com/jsacco1/CRISPRiaDesign) feed to keep up with my progress.

 &nbsp;